jonaolden/table-faker/README.md

       - column_name: level
         data: some_custom_function.get_level() # custom function
 ```

+- ***Other features***
+**Schema Generation**
+To simplify the process of utilizing the generated data in downstream applications, particularly Snowflake, the following descriptive schema files can be produced:
+  - Relationships YAML file
+  - Business metrics from semantic view YAML file (Snowflake compatible semantic view)
+  - Semantic view YAML file (Snowflake compatible semantic view)

 ### TODO
 - Add support for full semantic model generation (Snowflake compatible)
 - Add support for inserting data into a database directly using dlt